AwadeYuvraj/Pharma_Chat/README.md

 2. Create a Virtual Environment
 Use the following command to create a virtual environment for the project:

-1. python -m venv venv
+1) . python -m venv venv
-2. Activate the Virtual Environment
+2) .
+Activate the Virtual Environment
-3. To activate the virtual environment, use the appropriate command based on your operating system:
+3) .
+To activate the virtual environment, use the appropriate command based on your operating system:

-Linux/Mac: source venv/bin/activate
-Windows Command Prompt: venv\Scripts\activate
-Windows PowerShell: .\venv\Scripts\Activate.ps1
-Install Dependencies
-Once the virtual environment is activated, install the required dependencies by running:

-pip install -r requirements.txt
+4) .pip install -r requirements.txt
+5).
 Run the Application
 To run the application, use the following command:

 python app.py